KiandaBPM/docs/content/docs/platform/rules/sharepoint/add-a-user-to-a-group.md

 ## Before you get started

 In advance of using the **Add a user to a group** rule, you need to have created one or more forms.
-In the forms you must have created two separate fields which are needed when using the rule:
+In the forms you must have created two separate fields which are needed for:

 - Field which represents the **title** of the group you are adding the user to.
 This field can for example be a **Text box** field.
 To learn more about how to create a text box field go to [Text box control](/docs/platform/controls/input/textbox/).
 - Field which represents the **Username** or **User Id**  of the user you want to add to the group, this can also be a text box field.